vacp2p/rfc/content/docs/rfcs/56/README.md

 # Abstract

-This document describes the design of Status Communities for Waku v2, allowing for multiple users to communicate in a group chat.
+This document describes the design of Status Communities over Waku v2, allowing for multiple users to communicate in a group chat.
 This is a key feature for the Status messaging app.

 # Background and Motivation